What is a soft tissue sarcoma?

-Leiomyomas are benign tumors of smooth muscle (or involuntary muscle).
+Leiomyomas are benign tumors of smooth muscle.
 Leiomyomas can start from the walls of blood vessels, so they can develop almost anywhere in the body.
 They can be found in both men and women, but the most common place to find a leiomyoma is in the walls of the uterus.
 They are often called fibroids.

 Rhabdomyomas are rare benign tumors of skeletal muscle.